zhangyulin-space/zhangyulin-space.github.io/_posts/2024-07-26-disembodied-vs-embodied.md

 ## ðŸ’­ 6.
 My Reflections

-Learning this distinction challenged my assumptions about what words â€œmean.â€?I used to think that meaning was something static â€?like a definition stored in my mind.
+Learning this distinction challenged my assumptions about what words â€œmean.ï¿½?I used to think that meaning was something static ï¿½?like a definition stored in my mind.
 But after learning about embodied cognition, I realize that **meaning is dynamic**; itâ€™s something we construct on the fly by reactivating relevant experiences.

 When I hear the word "swim," I can almost feel the water.
-That feeling isnâ€™t just poetic â€?it may actually be what understanding is made of.
+That feeling isnâ€™t just poetic ï¿½?it may actually be what understanding is made of.

 I now see language not just as a code, but as a **reconstruction of experience**.
-That makes language feel more alive â€?and more human.
+That makes language feel more alive ï¿½?and more human.

 ---

-## âœ?Final Thought
+## ï¿½?Final Thought

-> â€œThe meaning of a word is the set of mental simulations it evokes.â€?â€?A principle of embodied cognition
+> â€œThe meaning of a word is the set of mental simulations it evokes.ï¿½?ï¿½?A principle of embodied cognition

-Understanding this helps me see why words are powerful â€?not because they point to definitions, but because they recreate **experiences** in the mind of the listener.
+Understanding this helps me see why words are powerful ï¿½?not because they point to definitions, but because they recreate **experiences** in the mind of the listener.

 ---